 4.6 Equity Policy

 The University or USAFRC may accept a minority equity interest in a business entity in partial consideration for the licensing and commercialization of an Invention.
-Such acceptance of equity shall be based on principles of honesty, objectivity, and fairness and will be managed in accord with applicable statutes and the University policies on Conflict of Commitment/Financial Conflict of Interest.
+Such acceptance of equity shall be based on principles of honesty, objectivity, and fairness and will be managed in accord with applicable statutes and the University's Conflict of Commitment and Conflict of Interest policy.
 The University shall not exercise any management control of the business entity.
 For as long as the Inventor remains a University Affiliated Individual, the Inventor may not participate in the management of the business entity or serve on the Board of Directors.
-In the event the business entity is such that an Inventor of the Invention is in anyway affiliated, e.g. faculty startup companies, please refer to the USA policy titled USA Policy on Founder Equity in Technology Licensing Arrangements.
+In the event the business entity is such that an Inventor of the Invention is in any way affiliated, e.g. faculty startup companies, please refer to the Founder Equity in Technology Licensing policy.

 Net Income in the form of equity interest in a company shall be distributed immediately according to the last tier of the revenue sharing formula in section 4.5 above.
 When the University or USAFRC accepts equity in a business entity, the Inventor(s) shall receive 30% share of that equity and the University or USAFRC shall receive 70% of that equity.
 The Inventor’s 30% share of equity interests shall be issued by the company in the name of the Inventor and distributed directly to the inventor at the time of the issuance of shares.
 Thereafter such Inventor will be wholly responsible for any tax burden, benefit, and business judgment regarding the management of the shares as distributed.
 The University or USAFRC shall have no fiduciary responsibility to the Inventor for shares of equity interests.

 The University’s 70% share of equity interests will be given separately, to be held and controlled by USAFRC.
 Such equity interest will be managed in accord with the University investment policies.